SmokySignal help #

 - Status pill:

-AIRBORNE · WATCHING(amber) orGROUNDED(green) with last-seen relative time, plus a small role badge ("SPEED ENFORCEMENT", "MULTI-ROLE PATROL", etc.) - Live data block (when up): altitude, ground speed, heading, squawk code
+AIRBORNE · WATCHING(amber) orGROUNDED(green) with last-seen relative time, plus a small role badge ("SMOKEY" for any law-enforcement plane, "SEARCH & RESCUE", or "TRANSPORT") - Live data block (when up): altitude, ground speed, heading, squawk code

 - Recent track: a real interactive map of the most recent flight session, with a polyline of the path.
 Pinch to zoom, drag to pan.